GitLeeRepo/x64AsmNotes/gdbDebugerNotes.md

 # Commands in the debugger

+* **gbd progname** - launch with the executable name to debug.
+Make sure the executable was complile/assembled with the **-g** flag to include debugging information (symbolic names, etc)

 ## Display Commands

 * **p varname** - (**print**) display the contents of the memory variable in decimal